1911 Arizona gubernatorial election

-The 1911 Arizona gubernatorial election took place on December 12, 1911, for the post of the first elected Governor of Arizona.
+The 1911 Arizona gubernatorial election took place on December 12, 1911, for the post of the first elected governor of Arizona.
 The Democratic nominee George W. P. Hunt defeated the Republican nominee Edmund W. Wells.
 Hunt and Wells were both members of the Constitutional Convention, Hunt being chosen President and leading the way for much of the drafting.
 Wells refused to sign the Constitution, considering aspects like the initiative, referendum, and especially judicial recall to be too radical.

 These fears proved prophetic when it was originally rejected by fellow Republican, former judge, and incumbent President William Howard Taft.
 Wells' refusal to sign, and Taft's veto of, the state constitution hurt but did not cripple his electoral chances, as he only lost by less than 2,000 votes out of about 21,000 cast.

-George W. P. Hunt was sworn in as Arizona's first elected Governor on February 12, 1912.
+George W. P. Hunt was sworn in as Arizona's first elected governor on February 14, 1912, the date on which Arizona was admitted as the forty-eighth state.